crittermike/personal-blog/src/pages/ramblings/minimal-vimrc.md

   - development
 ---

-"For those of you who work on a lot of unfamiliar servers, you probably use vim a good bit.
+For those of you who work on a lot of unfamiliar servers, you probably use vim a good bit.
 It can be useful to have a simple, small .vimrc file that you can just copy to wherever to set some sane defaults.

 Here's the one I use for that.
 It fixes indenting, syntax highlighting, and a couple other small things, and that's it.